Bonding Curve In Developers' Perspective

 }

-Option 2: Calculate them from the current supply
+Option 2: Derive price/fdv/reserve from the current circulating supply

 Whenever a user buys or sells token on the bonding curve, the following event would be emitted: